Supervision and Teaching

 - Postdoctoral research projects supervised and co‑supervised.

-- Ultrasound signal analysis for diagnosing and predicting battery cell defects (current).
+- Ultrasound signal analysis for diagnosing and predicting battery cell defects (2024-2025).

 - Complexity of random substitution tilings (2023-2024).